tinymce/bedrock/doc/saucelabs_modes.md

-# Experimental Modes

-These modes have experimental support and are the less frequently used modes of bedrock.
-They are not stable enough to rely upon yet.

-## SauceLabs Integration
+# SauceLabs Integration

-`bedrock` has experimental support for SauceLabs integrations.
+> NOTE: `bedrock` has only experimental support for SauceLabs integrations.
+This feature is not yet reliable.

 There are three commands which handle the integration: bedrock-remote, bedrock-sauce, and bedrock-sauce-single.

-### bedrock-remote
+## bedrock-remote

 `bedrock-remote` is used to send the testing files to an amazon s3 bucket.
 The user can then navigate their browser to the uploaded URL and 'run(view)' the tests manually, or run the tests on SauceLabs using `bedrock-sauce-single`.
 In order to upload to an s3 bucket, you will need to provide the credentials to authorise your upload.